Surfnerd Logo

 When you’re out there, timing your paddle-outs is key, especially if the waves are pumping.
 Make sure to pay attention to the rips to navigate the conditions better.
 Also, watch out for the stormwater pipes on higher tides, as they can impact the surf.
 Just remember to grab your tags, and be aware that you can’t surf the lefts south of the jetty between 10 AM and 5 PM.

-Surf reports and surf forecasts nearby 8th Street Jetty
+Surf spots near 8th Street Jetty

 12th Street Jetty